cjporteo/share-allocator/README.md

 `2631.58/260.14 = 10.116`

-However, a lot of brokerages only support share purchases in integer amount, so our ideal purchase of 10.116 shares isn't going to fly.
+However, a lot of brokerages only support share purchases in integer amounts, so our ideal purchase of 10.116 shares isn't going to fly.
 We can either buy 10 (**under-allocated**) or 11 (**over-allocated**) shares of AAPL.

-Unless we are incredibly lucky, for a given stock we will never be able to purchase an amount of shares that exactly mirrors our desired allocation, so we must either go **slightly below** or **slightly above**.
+For each stock, unless we are incredibly lucky we will never be able to purchase an amount of shares that exactly mirrors our desired allocation, so we must either go **slightly below** or **slightly above**.
 This repeated choice of either under-allocating or over-allocating each stock in our portfolio forms the basis of the algorithm.

 For every stock in the portfolio, we have two choices (go **down** or go **up**), so this naturally forms a binary tree structure.
 We navigate this tree using textbook DFS and prune as we go.